jroland415/lab-06-back-end/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+Number and name of feature: Feature 1- Location

+Estimate of time needed to complete:  1hr

+Start time: 9:20

+Finish time: 10:05

+Actual time needed to complete:45 min

-Number and name of feature:
+Number and name of feature: Feature 2 - Weather

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hr

-Start time:
+Start time: 10:25

 Finish time: